• About

 The Best Ever Christmas Song?

-20 Dec 2011 / 2 Comments / in Feature Articles/by Editor
+20 Dec 2011 / Comments Off / in Features/by Editor

 ‘Tis the season, and so I asked Polari writers to tell me what their favourite seasonal song is and why.
 Yes, I called it Christmas in the title.
 I was brought up as an atheist – which made two old women from the local church look at me with pity and sadness when they came to my door to talk about the Lord – but I like the word.
-So to Christmas, the Winter Solstice, Hannukah, Chrismukkah, Surfing Season … alright, I made that last one up.
+So to Christmas, the Winter Solstice, Hanukkah, Chrismukkah, Surfing Season … alright, I made that last one up.
 Anyway …

 Christopher Bryant: